-If you’ve ever munched down on a high-fiber cereal, protein bar, yogurt or ice cream, you’ve probably eaten Cichorium Intybus.
+If you’ve ever munched down on a high-fiber cereal, protein bar, yogurt, ice cream, or even some coffee creamer, you’ve probably eaten Cichorium Intybus.
 That’s a fancy way of saying chicory, a plant cultivated in the US and Europe for its leaves and roots.
 Some restaurants add the chicory leaves to salads in order to add some color, tart flavor and a hint of ‘fancy’.
 But let’s focus on the ‘root’ of the topic; in specific, the chicory root.

 The History of Chicory Root